ricardoboss/GameModeControl/README.md

 ## Bugs

-There are no bugs at the moment :) (at least noone reported one).
+There are no bugs at the moment :) (at least no one reported one).
  If you want to report a bug, please use the [github issues system](https://github.com/MCMainiac/GameModeControl/issues).